Top 7 Attractions of Jilin | China’s Winter Wonderland (trailer)

 Admission: 125 RMB for the entrance fee (located at the base of the mountain).
 You’ll need to take a bus to the mountain (around 20 minutes).
 Sightseeing bus is 85 RMB; Bus to the main mountain peak is 80RMB

 Just north of the border with North Korea sits Dunhua City.
 Resting against Changbhai Mountain, it is a Yanbian Korean Autonomous Prefecture, where you’ll find Han/Korean ethnic influence in the food and land.
+If you like Korean food, you’ll find restaurants with a Chinese -Korea fusion.
+Yes, I went that far to eat kimchee!
 The city isn’t know for having a large nightlife like Yanji but it has a large Buddhist culture.

 The Enlightenment Buddha sits 48 meters high, with its base another 48 meters and is said to be the highest Buddha in Asia.
 It sits upon Liu Ding Shan (六顶山） (Six Mountain Peaks) and you can take a bus or taxi to get there)